 The cost of living in Indianapolis is equal to the Indiana average and 12% lower than the national average.
 In addition, Indianapolis housing costs are 29% lower than the national average, with the median home price at $120,400 and median rent at $811 a month.

 Are you moving to Indianapolis soon?
 Extra Space Storage has convenient storage facilities throughout the area that can make your move easier.
-Find a storage unit near you today!
+Find self storage in Indianapolis!

 Suburb statistics from AreaVibes